apache/infrastructure-asfyaml/README.md

 ~~~

 The above example creates two deployment environments, `pypi` and `test-pypi`.

-The first environment `pypi` has a deployment branch policy with a custom list of branches in the `policies` list.
+  - `pypi` has a deployment branch policy with a custom list of branches in the `policies` list.
-The second environment `test-pypi` has a deployment branch policy to setup all protected branches from the repository.
+  - `test-pypi` has a deployment branch policy to set up all protected branches from the repository.

 The `environments` section is a dictionary of environment names, each with a dictionary of settings.
 The settings are: